 Pigs after weaning may be reared (grown out) in intensive indoor, semi-outdoor (deep litter) or outdoor (free-range) housing systems.

-In conventional indoor systems, piglets after weaning are moved into group pens and moved between different sheds depending on the stage of production.
-Piglets in semi-outdoor systems are moved into large sheds/barns with bedding such as straw or rice hulls, that may also have access to an outdoor pen area.
-In outdoor free-range systems, piglets are kept outdoors in paddocks with access to shelter with bedding.
+In intensive indoor systems, pigs are moved into group pens and moved between different sheds depending on the stage of production.
+In semi-outdoor systems, pigs are moved into large sheds/barns with bedding such as straw or rice hulls, that may also have access to an outdoor pen area.
+In outdoor free-range systems, pigs are kept outdoors in paddocks with access to shelter with bedding.

 Regardless of the housing system pigs must be provided with adequate space while they are growing so that they are able to move around freely, and all lie down in lateral recumbency (on their sides with legs outstretched) at the same time.
 Having adequate space is also important for pigs to be able to socialise and escape other pigs when they choose, as well as perform natural and motivated behaviours, such as rooting and foraging.
 To read more about some of the animal welfare issues associated with pig production, click here.

 Pigs are typically raised for five to six months when they weigh around 60kgs after which they are transported on trucks to an abattoir for slaughter.

 Upon arrival at the abattoir pigs are unloaded from trucks and moved in group pens where they are provided with water.
 Prior to slaughter pigs are moved from these pens and walked up a raceway individually or in small groups to be stunned (rendered unconscious).
 Pigs may be stunned using electrical stunning or carbon dioxide controlled atmosphere stunning systems.
 After stunning pigs are checked to confirm they are unconscious and unable to feel pain before being bled out, which is done to ensure death before further processing.